sabrehagen/chrome-devtools-host-header/README.md

 ## What is the expected behavior?

-When polling configured network targets, the Host header on calls to `/json` and `/json/version` should be 'inspect-nginx-proxy'.
+When polling configured network targets, the Host header on calls to `/json` and `/json/version` should be `echo-headers`.

 ## What went wrong?

-When polling configured network targets, the Host header on calls to `/json` and `/json/version` is '127.0.0.1'.
+When polling configured network targets, the Host header on calls to `/json` and `/json/version` is `127.0.0.1`.

 ## Use case